-Goose pastrami is my go-to goose recipe when I have Canada goose breasts.
+Goose pastrami is my go-to Canada Goose Recipe when I have Canada goose breasts.
 It's one of the easier smoker recipes and makes the most out of these tough pieces of meat.
 Some people will even call geese "rib eye in the sky".

 GOOSE HUNTING IN NORTH DAKOTA